Pendleton District, South Carolina Hardins

 Griffin Hardin lived all his life in Pickens County, South Carolina,

 in the part that became Oconee County in 1868.
-It seems likely Grifin
+Grifin

-and Aaron were the eldest of the sons 16 and under of Gabriel Hardin
+and Aaron seem to be the eldest of the sons 16-and-under of Gabriel

 who were counted in the 1790 Pendleton District census.
 Griffin Hardin